 It is also usually easier and cheaper to purchase a SIM card locally and top it up with credit.
 This will allow you to use the local mobile-phone networks, though you can only do this if your handset is not locked to a specific network.

-The time zone in the UK is GMT or UST+0.
-DST (Daylight Saving Time) is in use from end of March to end of October.
+The time zone in the UK on the conference dates will be GMT/BST or UTC+1 (DST – Daylight Saving Time – is in use from end of March to end of October).
 There are many websites and apps available to check the time difference with your country.

 Tipping is not usually expected in the UK as all staff must be paid at least the National Minimum Wage and employers are banned from topping up wages with tips from customers.
 Although not necessary, if you feel like tipping anyway, it will be appreciated.
 For example:

 - Taxi drivers: round up the fare to the nearest pound, especially if the driver helps you with your luggage.